 Escrito por Antonio Peña Jumpa (*)

-(*) About the author: Professor at the Pontifical Catholic University of Peru and lecturer at the National University of San Marcos.
+(*) Sobre el autor: Professor at the Pontifical Catholic University of Peru and the National University of San Marcos.
 Lawyer, master’s in social sciences and PhD in Laws.

 Published in articles by the author “Ciudad, ciudadanía y gestión del riesgo de desastres” [City, citizenship and disaster risk management], in Propiedad: enfoque urbanístico y registral [Property: urban and registry approach], coordinated by G. Puertas, I. Ortiz and J. Ortiz, Lima: Themis, 2020; and “informalidad legal y gestión del riesgo de desastres” [Legal informality and disaster risk management], in Informalidad en la construcción de unidades inmobiliarias en zonas vulnerables de los AAHH Nicolás de Piérola y Los Cañaverales (Chosica, Lima) [Informality in the construction of real estate units in vulnerable areas of the AAHH Nicolás de Piérola and Los Cañaverales (Chosica, Lima)], coordinated by M. Nizama and others, Lima: UNMSM, Salamanca: Ratio Legis Editions, 2020.

 Compiled from Khan Academy, online https://www.khanacademy.org/science/biology/ecology/intro-to-ecosystems/a/what-is-an-ecosystem (visited 02/06/2022).